-- To prepare candidates to meet the needs of students with mild to moderate learning disabilities, intellectual disabilities, behavior disorder, and autism, - To deliver a program that stresses the interactive nature between the learning and behavior problems that students experience, - To make a significant impact on bringing area special education teachers to full-qualification, - To deliver the curriculum through a fully on-line program, - To provide pragmatic clinical experiences that stress positive impact on learning and behavior problems, - To prepare candidates to pass the necessary certification tests, and - To provide mentoring and follow-up activities for graduates.
+- Prepare candidates to meet the needs of students with mild to moderate learning disabilities, intellectual disabilities, behavior disorder, and autism. - Deliver a program that stresses the interactive nature between the learning and behavior problems that students experience. - Make a significant impact on bringing area special education teachers to fullqualification. - Prepare candidates to pass the necessary certification tests, and - Provide mentoring and follow-up activities for graduates.